-The school have never turned down an opportunity to get involved in any new initiative and are more than accommodating when asked to help host or promote wider community enterprises.
-Miss Rhind, Head of Physical Education, is to be commended for her proactive and open minded approach and St Gabriel’s is an example of how sport and dance can empower young people to achieve and inspire them to lead active lives reaching their full sporting potential.
+The school has a wide variety of sports teams and aims to get involved in any new initiative when asked to help host or promote wider community enterprises.
+Miss Maymon, Head of Physical Education, is to be commended for her proactive and open minded approach and St Gabriel’s is an example of how sport can empower young people to achieve and inspire them to lead active lives reaching their full sporting potential.

-Following the Form Representative election that took place mid-September, several pupils put themselves forward as Year Representatives.
-Each candidate delivered a speech explaining how they would represent the voice of their year group effectively and be a dedicated member of Central Council.
-After listening intently, voters filled in their ballot papers selecting the boy and girl they thought should represent their voice.
+Form Representative elections take place usually in September; pupils then put themselves forward as Year Representatives.
+Each candidate delivers a speech explaining how they would represent the voice of their year group effectively and be a dedicated member of Central Council.
+After listening intently, voters filled in their ballot papers selecting the boy and girl they think should represent their voice.
 It is not uncommon for St. Gabriel's students to then run for office in the national youth parliament.

 Duke of Edinburgh